Chapel Hill, North Carolina: Bus

 Chapel Hill has no-fee intracity bus service via Chapel Hill Transit.
 Park & Ride lots provide financial support for the service, and fees are collected through UNC Parking.
 The connecting services are fee-based, but subsidized for UNC students, staff, and faculty.
 Go Triangle provides connection to the rest of the Triangle (Raleigh, Durham, and Hillsborough), of which the Hillsborough service is operated by Chapel Hill Transit, and supplemented mid-day by a county shuttle.

 Light rail

-The Durham–Orange Light Rail line, which would have run between Chapel Hill and Durham, entered planning and engineering phases in August 2017.
+The Canceled Durham–Orange Light Rail line was a project which, would have run between Chapel Hill and Durham, entered planning and engineering phases in August 2017.
 The project was discontinued in April 2019.